 - My Kindle Unlimited page reads have skyrocketed and, as of this writing, mostly stayed that way.
 (Update: My KU page reads collapsed back to normal levels the middle of the following month.
 I had irrationally hoped those record highs would behave like that Keith Sweat song and make it last forever, but alas, they left me faster than a gold digger on the steps of Bankruptcy Court.
 Oh well, on to the next book.)

 - I received a number of positive reviews and mailing list signups from Bookbub subscribers.

-One thing that piques my curiosity is where Bookbub sources its average sales numbers and how dated they are.
+Something that now piques my curiosity is where Bookbub sources its average sales numbers and, tangentially, how dated they are.
 Other than the generic, automated survey request, no one from Bookbub asked me for my results.
 I would imagine most authors would be happy to provide anonymous data in the satisfying afterglow of a Featured Deal.

 I hope this data is helpful to someone out there.
 If, like me, you came across this page after scouring the Web for international-only results upon receiving your acceptance email, then I wish you tons of success and sales.
 Take a screenshot of your No.1 category ranking and refer back to it on the difficult days.